4016506/hoyohq/README.md

 3. **Track Progress**:
    - Use the status dropdown to mark characters as Unowned, WIP, or Built
    - Set constellation and refinement levels for owned characters
+   - Enter custom weapon names for each character
 4. **Filter & Sort**: Use the filter dropdowns to find specific characters
 5. **View Stats**: Check the summary cards to see your overall progress